usaid-cs/yesterday-i-learned/java.md

 - `Class.forName`, like PHP's `get_class`, returns the class object called that string.
 The string needs to be the class' full qualifier.
 - Reflections are cool, but you lose type checking.
 They are also [slow](https://stackoverflow.com/questions/42425906/is-java-reflection-bad-practice).
 - The [`@FunctionalInterface` annotation](https://www.baeldung.com/java-8-lambda-expressions-tips) tells the compiler to fail if you try to add more than one method to a [functional interface](https://www.baeldung.com/java-8-functional-interfaces#Functional).
 A functional interface is an interface that contains a single abstract method.
+- The [`@PostConstruct` annotation](https://www.baeldung.com/spring-postconstruct-predestroy) is called after all property-setting is complete.
+In Spring, you can start using autowired dependencies in a method annotated with it.
+- The `@PreDestroy` annotation is executed before the ApplicationContext closes.

 ## Streams, threads, and parallel programming